What is Glycerin Soap?

 We are often asked, "Do you make glycerin soap?" or "What's the difference between your soap and glycerin soap?"

 The term "glycerin soap" is a misleading term.
-All real handmade natural soap, made from scratch, is glycerin soap.
+All cold-processed handmade natural soap, made from scratch, is glycerin soap.

-Looking at the process of saponification shown on the right.
-Saponification is the chemical reaction that creates soap.
-You can see from the diagram that glycerin is a natural byproduct of the soap making process.
+The diagram of saponification shows the chemical reaction that produces soap.
+You can see from the diagram that glycerin is on the right side of the reaction meaning that it is a natural byproduct of the natural soap-making process.

-While this moisturizing glycerin remains in a bar of handmade soap, most commercial soap manufacturers use a process to remove the glycerin to create other products such as moisturizing lotions.
+While all of the moisturizing glycerin remains in a bar of natural made soap, most commercial soap manufacturers remove the glycerin and sell it to other companies or use it themselves to create products such as moisturizing lotions.

 Our moisturizing cold processed natural soaps and shampoo bars have a naturally high glycerin content.